 Using

---reset-to-defaultsremoves all customizations including SSH rules.
-If connected remotely, ensure you have console access before running this command.
+--reset-to-defaultsremoves customizations, including any SSH rule you changed manually.
+If connected remotely, keep a console or provider recovery session available before running this command.

 Create Custom Services